DanTappan/NDI-Camera-Selector/README.md

 ## Introduction

-*NDI Camera Selector* is intended to be used in a live-stream, or other video production, setup based on PTZ cameras using the [NDI](https://ndi.video/) video over IP protocol.
+*NDI Camera Selector* is intended to be used in a live-stream, or other video production, station based on PTZ cameras using the [NDI](https://ndi.video/) video over IP protocol.

 It can be used as part of a setup including my [VISCA Game Controller application](https://github.com/DanTappan/VISCA-Game-Controller)